RamanMukhin/Express-REST-service/README.md

 $ npm run start:prod
 ```

+However, it is better to immediately launch the application in Docker.
+How to do it - read below.

 ## Running application in DOCKER
-1. If you want to see logs run in terminal
+1. If you want to see logs run in terminal, run
 ```
 docker compose up
 ```
-, else run
+else run
 ```
 docker compose up -d
 ```